 - Not-So-Harmless Villain: With her flamboyant and friendly personality, it's easy to forget that she is involved in Robin's murder.

-- The Ophelia: Has an almost childlike, peaceful serenity surrounding her when she's in her cell, and is quite Ax-Crazy.
+- The Ophelia: Has an almost childlike, peaceful serenity surrounding her when she's in her cell, and is quite an Ax-Crazy CloudCuckoolander.

-- Outlaw Couple: Her and the Joker are lovers and partners in crime.(Shooting Batman during a high-speed chase) "You're ruining date night!"
+- Outlaw Couple: Her and the Joker were lovers and partners in crime for some time.(Shooting Batman during a high-speed chase) "You're ruining date night!"

 - Perpetual Smiler: She's almost always grinning, laughing, or otherwise acting cheerful.
 If she stops smiling for even a moment, it's a sign that Harley's really upset, or that the situation is truly dire.

-- Primary-Color Champion: Subverted.
+- Primary-Color Champion: Subverted in Suicide Squad.
 She wears red and blue with gold accessories, despite being a crazed criminal.

-- Psycho Party Member: One of the most dangerous and mentally unstable members of the team.
+- Psycho Party Member: One of the most dangerous and mentally unstable members of both teams she joins.